palmcivet7/compliant-smart-contract/README.md

 ---

 By making the `Compliant` contract an ERC677Receiver, it enables users to request their compliant status in a single `i_link.transferAndCall()` transaction, as opposed to 2 transactions of approving and then requesting.

+## Testing

+See coverage with `forge coverage --report debug`.

+The `cannotExecute` will have to be commented out for some of the tests in `CheckLog.t.sol` to pass.